 Cell Culture Under Flow: Experimental Workflow

-A cell culture under flow and shear stress experiment requires a defined biological question, a suitable cell type and coating, a target wall shear stress, a compatible flow profile, and a setup that combines pump system, perfusion set, channel slide, and endpoint readout.
-This guide helps you plan the complete workflow, from shear stress calculation and cell seeding to flow conditioning, live cell imaging, staining, and downstream analysis.
+A cell culture under flow and shear stress assay requires detailed planning.
+Before starting, the biological question, suitable cell type and coating, the target wall shear stress, suitable flow profile, and the setup that combines pump system, perfusion set, channel slide, and endpoint readout have to be defined.

 Flow Assay Setup at a Glance